patxibocos/patxibocos.github.io/_posts/2019-4-27-intro-to-higher-kinded-types-in-haskell.md

 ageForUser name userFinder = fmap age (userFinder name)
 ```

 But this does not still work :( Why?
 The problem now is that we cannot call fmap function for a type that does not meet the Functor type class.
-Let's set the constraint then:
+Let's put the constraint then:

 ```
 ageForUser :: Functor a => String -> (String -> a User) -> a Int